vineeth14/BlockBlastSolver/docs/index.md

 ### Approach Evolution

 #### Why the first method failed for game pieces:
-- Inaccurate results as shapes cannot be predefined as they are randomly generated.
+- The results were inaccurate as shapes cannot be predefined as they are randomly generated.
 - Background color interference made simple image processing unreliable
 - Inconsistent results as shapes can be different shades of blue and because the background color is a shade of blue, it was difficult to do simple image processing and get a consistent binary image.